 All projects must be planned in consultation with and approved by a Tenafly Nature Center staff member.

-To discuss TNC service project opportunities, please call (201) 568-6093 or email the Scout Coordinator.
+To discuss TNC service project opportunities, please email the Education Team.

 Invasive Plant Removal to improve biodiversity within the preserve.